-Below given are some of the advantages of automation testing:
+Below given are some of the advantages explained.

 - No doubt, test automation helps in improving the efficiency of an application by providing quality and reliable results.
 In Manually testing an application, there are chances that some bugs can be missed but the scenario is not the same for automation Testing.

-- Automation testing allows the higher test coverage as a comparison to Manual testing which helps to cover all the test scenarios and hence reducing the chances to miss out any bug.
+- It allows the higher test coverage as a comparison to Manual testing which helps to cover all the test scenarios and hence reducing the chances to miss out any bug.

-- As the automation testing is very helpful in case of regression of repetitive task that needs to be done in every release or after some period of time.
+- As it is very helpful in case of regression of repetitive task that needs to be done in every release or after some period of time.
 Automation testing helps in the reusing of the same test cases that need to be executed every time.
 The only one-time effort is invested in creating the test scripts and the testers can reuse those in every release.

 This has been a guide to Automation Testing.
-Here we have discuss its working, some automation tools along with the advantages.
+Here we have discussed its working, some automation tools along with the advantages in detail.
 You can also go through our other suggested articles to learn more –